Waterfront Escape

 Why This Project Matters (Even If It Won’t Win Awards)

-This house might not be destined for magazine covers, but it’s a perfect example of transforming an empty space into a home with character and purpose.
-All done on a tight budget, short timeline, and on an island.
-When working in Edgartown, Cape Cod, or Boston, our goal is always the same: to create timeless, functional coastal interior design spaces that reflect their surroundings.
-These homes are meant to be lived in, with room for life’s little imperfections—like a bit of sand on the floor.
-Explore more of our portfolio here.
+This house might not be destined for magazine covers, but it shows how an empty space can become a true home.
+It has character and purpose—despite a tight budget, a short timeline, and island logistics.
+Whether in Edgartown, Cape Cod, or Boston, our goal stays the same.
+We create timeless, functional coastal interiors that reflect their surroundings.
+These homes are meant to be lived in, with space for life’s little imperfections—like a bit of sand on the floor.
+Inquire here.
+Designed with character, comfort, and coastal living in mind, this Edgartown home proves that good design doesn’t need a big budget.